prakriti2501/Prediction-using-Supervised-Machine-Learning/README.txt

 Linear Regression is a machine learning algorithm based on supervised learning.
 It performs a regression task.

-Workflow behind Implemention of K-Means Clustering
+Workflow behind Implemention of Linear Regression Algorithm:

-Import, readand understand the data.
+1. Import, readand understand the data.

-Visualize the data.
+2. Visualize the data.

-Train the model.
+3. Train the model.
 Fit the data into the Linear Regression Model.

-Test data and modify if required.
+4. Test data and modify if required.